Modernly designed attic bathroom in Gosforth Valley

 If you live in a detached house with sloping roofings on either side, you can build on both of these to produce an even greater spacious double hip-to-gable extension.

-Mansard attic extensions run along the whole length of your home’s roofing system and will alter the angle of the roofing system slope, making it almost vertical.
+Mansard attic extensions run along the whole length of your home’s roofing and will alter the angle of the roofing slope, making it almost vertical.
 These tend to be the most costly type of conversion, but will result in a considerable quantity of extra space.

 Mansard loft conversions appropriate for many property types, including terraced, semi-detached and detached houses.